Avnshrai/mkdocs/README.md

 echo "You can now visit http://localhost:8000 from your browser to see the website." echo "*************************************************************"
 ```
 And while running mkdockerize.sh file manually we need to provide a env variable as we can see below
+and this file will also create a app.zip file
 Ex
 ```shell
 ./mkdockerize.sh "your local dir path where code is present"